imjunghyunee/rag-for-semicon-physics/data/md/chapter12_combined_cleaned.md

 (12.1)

 where \( A_{BE} \) is the cross-sectional area of the B–E junction, \( n_{b0} \) is the thermal-equilibrium electron concentration in the base, and \( V_t \) is the thermal voltage.
 The

-# CHAPTER 12 The Bipolar Transistor

-!Figure 12.6

 **Figure 12.6** | Minority carrier distributions and basic currents in a forward-biased npn bipolar transistor.